msbence/hackintosh-DellLatitude5400/README.md

 - TrackPad with gestures (visible as Magic Trackpad 2)
 - Audio, with speaker and microphone support
 - QE/CI
+- Sleep

 ## Some random text

 So I made this hackintosh basically just for fun, but it seems kinda stable, so I use it as my dialy driver.
-I never had crashes with it, except when I put it sleep for a longer time (but I can live with that, It's not a Mac after all).
+I've never had crashes with it.
 Regarding the not working stuff: the card reader is a PCI one, and only the USB ones are supported, there is no driver for it (currently).
 I don't need it anyway :) The sleep issue is not a priority but I guess it can be fixed (at least I read that somewhere).
 The Jack hotplug thing is more stable with every new AppleALC release but I don't use it because of two things: there is a jack port on my docking station and that works perfectly, or I just go with Bluetooth audio which works fine.
 The priority is the Trackpad buttons.
 That's a pain in the @ss.
 My trackpad is an I2C one, and I'm using it with the VoodooI2C kext which is pretty incompatible with VoodooPS2.
 So either I have a fully working Magic Trackpad 2 like Trackpad without buttons, or have a "dumb" Trackpad with buttons.
 I choose the first option.
 I usually use my Hackintosh with a Magic Mouse 2 anyways.
 But I would like to fix this sometime.
 In the meantime I have a mixed version of VoodooI2C and VoodooPS2 so I have keyboard (which is a good to have), and trackpad without buttons (so have fun with dragging on a hard-surface trackpad like mine).
 Pull requests or suggestions are welcome regarding this.